cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

   return ct
 ~~~~~

-The receiver's context can decrypt a ciphertext `ct` with assciated
+The receiver's context can decrypt a ciphertext `ct` with associated
 data `aad` as follows:

 ~~~~~